diegozain/coronavirus/README.md

 By early April, for the US and Europe, the data, the model, the inversion and the cut-off criteria suggest __late April - early May__.

-The pictures below are estimated with data from mid April.
+The picture below are estimated with data from mid April.

 ![](pics/US-end.png)